 It is uncertain if the current TAV product acquired from New Aera, will be reimbursable in its current configuration under HCPCS code E0466.
-We requested confirmation on the assigned HCPCS codes for the TAV system from the Pricing, Data Analysis, and Coding Contractor in August 2019 following the closing of the New Aera transaction.
+We requested confirmation on the assigned HCPCS codes for the TAV system from the PDAC Contractor in August 2019 following the closing of the New Aera transaction.
 In August 2019, we received positive confirmation that this product was assigned HCPCS code E0466.
 However, in September 2019, we received a revised communication that the product was assigned HCPCS code E1390 and E1352, which was then revoked at our request in December 2019.
-In September 2019, we appealed to the Centers for Medicare and Medicaid Services, and in January 2020 our appeal was denied.
+In September 2019, we appealed to CMS, and in January 2020 our appeal was denied.
 We are currently pursuing additional appeal opportunities.
-If we do not receive revised coding, it could limit this product's adoption by home medical equipment providers and also our direct rentals.
+If we do not receive revised coding, it could limit this product's adoption by HME providers and also our direct rentals.
+In addition, the MEDCAC recently had a meeting on July 22, 2020 to discuss home use of non-invasive positive pressure ventilation in patients with chronic respiratory failure consequent to COPD.
+CMS is seeking MEDCAC's recommendations regarding the characteristics that define patient selection and usage criteria for these items.
+This request could signal forthcoming changes in Medicare coverage of these items, and possibly changes in HCPCS codes, which could impact our NIV business and growth initiatives.
 For a discussion of certain significant risks relating to the TAV reimbursement and the upcoming round of competitive bidding, see the risk factor entitled "The competitive bidding process under Medicare could negatively affect our business and financial condition."

-As of March 31, 2020, we had 90 contracts with Medicaid, Medicare Advantage, government and private payors.
+As of June 30, 2020, we had 90 contracts with Medicaid, Medicare Advantage, government and private payors.
 These contracts qualify us as an in-network provider for these payors.
 As a result, patients can rent or purchase our systems at the same patient obligation as other in-network oxygen suppliers.
 Based on our patient population, we believe at least 44% of all oxygen therapy patients are covered by Medicare Advantage, government, and other private payors.
 Private payors typically provide reimbursement at a rate similar to Medicare allowables for in-network plans.
 We anticipate that private payor reimbursement levels will generally be reset in accordance with Medicare payment amounts.